Aliases for EEF2K Gene

 GeneCards Summary for EEF2K Gene

 EEF2K (Eukaryotic Elongation Factor 2 Kinase) is a Protein Coding gene.
-Diseases associated with EEF2K include Chief Cell Adenoma and Anoxia.
-Among its related pathways are Translation Translation regulation by Alpha-1 adrenergic receptors and Beta-Adrenergic Signaling.
+Diseases associated with EEF2K include Chief Cell Adenoma.
+Among its related pathways are Oxytocin signaling pathway and BDNF-TrkB Signaling.
 Gene Ontology (GO) annotations related to this gene include calcium ion binding and protein kinase activity.
-An important paralog of this gene is ALPK1.
+An important paralog of this gene is ALPK2.

 Threonine kinase that regulates protein synthesis by controlling the rate of peptide chain elongation.
 Upon activation by a variety of upstream kinases including AMPK or TRPM7, phosphorylates the elongation factor EEF2 at a single site, renders it unable to bind ribosomes and thus inactive.
 In turn, the rate of protein synthesis is reduced.